valtri/docker-server-debian/README.markdown

 # Info

-Private server image for usage with [virtualization.git](http://scientific.zcu.cz/git/?p=virtualization.git;a=summary).
+Private server image for usage with [virtualization scripts](http://scientific.zcu.cz/git/?p=virtualization.git;a=summary).

 Base empty server ready to use: